mdxvision/Edge/replit.md

 - Refresh tokens rotated on each use (old tokens invalidated)
 - All sessions invalidated when password is changed
 - Timing-safe token comparison to prevent timing attacks

+### Two-Factor Authentication (2FA)
+- TOTP-based 2FA with 6-digit codes
+- QR code generation for authenticator apps
+- Backup codes for account recovery
+- Optional but recommended for all accounts

 ### Rate Limiting
 - 100 requests per minute (general)